asw101/blue-gopher/README.md

 $ go run main.go
 Targets:
-  bs:createRecord          <text> creates a new post bs:createSession         authenticates to the Bluesky API using the BLUESKY_HANDLE and BLUESKY_PASSWORD env vars and outputs the response bs:getAuthorFeed         <author> retrieves a single page of an author feed and outputs the response bs:getAuthorFeeds        <authors> retrieves the author feed and outputs the results bs:getFollowers          <actor> retrieves the followers of a specified actor and outputs the results bs:getFollows            <actor> retrieves the followers of a specified actor and outputs the results bs:getProfiles           <profiles> retrieves the profiles of multiple actors and outputs the results hello:hello              says hello pg:createBlueskyTable    creates a table for storing JSON objects pg:dropBlueskyTable      drops the bluesky table
+  bs:createRecord          <text> creates a new post bs:createSession         authenticates to the Bluesky API using the BLUESKY_HANDLE and BLUESKY_PASSWORD env vars bs:getAuthorFeed         <author> retrieves a single page of an author feed bs:getAuthorFeeds        <authors> retrieves the author feed bs:getFollowers          <actor> retrieves the followers of a specified actor bs:getFollows            <actor> retrieves the followers of a specified actor bs:getProfiles           <profiles> retrieves the profiles of multiple actors hello:hello              says hello pg:createBlueskyTable    creates a table for storing JSON objects pg:dropBlueskyTable      drops the bluesky table